SeasonedMiso/DIstortedHeartInterface/README.md

-change to 8 bit values and send them to arduino (convert in the js step) fix bug with not loading info from arduino for preset 1 (async) super distortion slider postition when scaled
+change to 8 bit values and send them to arduino (convert in the js step) fix bug with not loading info from arduino for preset 1 (async) super distortion slider postition when scaled grey out save preset with preset saved on save

 ---